When Leaders Go Bad

 At the core, a leader’s most important job is not to acquire more power, but to help empower others so they, too, can find their leadership and do some good in this world, thus extending the tradition of leadership.
 The potential to inspire new generations of leaders gets snuffed out when the “leadership killers,” including hubris, are calling all the shots.

-THINK ABOUT: How are your actions today going to affect your legacy tomorrow?
-What will those whom you’ve lead in the past will say about you long after you are gone?
+How are your actions today going to affect your legacy tomorrow?
+What will those whom you’ve led in the past say about you long after you are gone?

 You Might Also Like…